benjholla/benjholla.github.io/_posts/2016-3-15-call-graph-construction-algorithms-explained.md

 ## The Problem(s)

 Let's start by understanding why it might be hard to create a call graph.
-To keep things simple we are just going to be considering Java, but know that the problem gets harder when we start talking about dynamically typed langauges (such as Python or Ruby) or languages with function pointers (such as C, C++, or Objective-C).
+To keep things simple we are just going to be considering Java, but know that the problem gets harder when we start talking about dynamically typed languages (such as Python or Ruby) or languages with function pointers (such as C, C++, or Objective-C).

 Consider the following program.